peter-w-bryant/Solving-8-tile-Puzzle-with-A-Search/README.md

 </ b>
 <i> Take this example configuration, </i>

-If my program recieves as input a <b>state</b>, which is just a list of integers such as <i>[2, 5, 1, 4, 3, 6, 7, 0, 0]</i>, my program interprets every three integers as elements of a row of an 8-tile board with '0' denoting blank spaces.
+If my program receives as input a <b>state</b>, which is just a list of integers such as <i>[2, 5, 1, 4, 3, 6, 7, 0, 0]</i>, my program interprets every three integers as elements of a row of an 8-tile board with '0' denoting blank spaces.